 To begin, try to walk for 30 to 40 minutes each day.
 Or, if you prefer, you can take a short bike ride or use a stationary cycle.
+Try these exercises too:

 How can I fight sagging with my diet?

+To tone your arms and legs, you’ll also have to watch your diet.
 Adopting a rapid weight loss diet leads to more sagging, which becomes more noticeable with the more weight you lose.

 Drastic or unbalanced diets make this problem worse by accelerating the rate at which elastin and collagen are lost, which normally decrease as you age.

-To avoid this problem, you’ll need to improve your diet by making some important changes like including more protein, vitamin C and water.
+To avoid this problem, firstly you’ll need to improve your diet by making some important changes like including more protein, vitamin C and water.

 - Dairy products